 Arizona casinos’ virus safety plan mirrored Las Vegas casinos, now they’re closed

 Three Arizona casinos have gone dark once again.
-They had been open less than five weeks, and had health and safety protocols nearly identical to those used by Nevada casinos.
+They had been open less than five weeks, and had health and safety protocols nearly identical to those in Nevada casinos.

 Three Arizona casinos have gone dark once again.